atet/ggj2022/README.md

 ## 5. Next Steps

-The local installation of GPT-2 as an API on your local computer is not readily accessible by others through the internet
+This local installation of the GPT-2 API on your computer is not accessible by anyone else

-Deploying this so others can access your API is beyond the scope of this tutorial
+Deploying this on the internet so others can access your API is beyond the scope of this tutorial

 Here are some next steps to unleash your new capability to the world:

 1. Do the same thing we just did locally, but in the cloud: https://learn.adafruit.com/a-digitalocean-droplet-in-10-minutes
-2. Secure your traffic with encryption (i.e. `HTTPS://` instead of `HTTP://`) and authentication (API tokens and/or `username`:`password`)
+2. Secure with encryption (i.e. `HTTPS://` instead of `HTTP://`) and authentication (API tokens and/or `username`:`password`)
-3. Extra functionality such as a profanity filter (GPT-2 responses can get spicy!)
+3. Add functionality such as a profanity filter (GPT-2 responses can get quite spicy!)

 [Back to Top](#table-of-contents)